didactic-meme/pyfuncol/docs/source/examples.md

 If you are using a python intepreter other than CPython, forbiddenfruit will not work.

-Fortunately, if forbiddenfruit does not work on your installation or if you do not want to use it, pyfuncol also supports direct function calls without extending to builtins.
+Fortunately, if forbiddenfruit does not work on your installation or if you do not want to use it, pyfuncol also supports direct function calls without extending builtins.

 ```python
 from pyfuncol import list as pfclist